cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 - emerald  : indicates the second level domain name
 - .com     : indicates the top level domain

-Under a standard configuration, the rest of the URL indicates directory (or folder) location information on the *emerald.com* server.
+Under a standard web server configuration, the rest of the URL
-The following suggests
+(after the **.com**)
-that the article is seven directories (or folders) deep on the *emerald.com* server:
+indicates a possible

-- /insight/content/doi/10.1108/10650740510632208/full/html
+directory path to the location of the article on the Emerald web server, but it's likely that the content management system used by Emerald does not necessarily map to directories or folders on their servers.

-The DOI (digital object identifier) for this article is part of the above URL and is specifically
+The DOI (digital object identifier) for this article is embedded in the above URL and is specifically
 ``10.1108/10650740510632208``.
 The DOI is composed of a [prefix and a suffix][doinumbering].
 The prefix includes the following elements:

-- 10 : this is the directory indicator
+- 10 : signifies the DOI registration agency, which is always "10" for DOIs managed by the [International DOI Federation (IDF)][idf]
-- 1108 : the registrant code for this specific journal
+- 1108 : the registrant code that distinguishes the organization that registered the DOI (e.g., publisher, data center, library)

 The suffix refers to the following element: